 In many ways, taking an EPQ gives you a real taste of what university studies might be like.
 Unlike a traditional A Level, the lack of a set syllabus and directed timetable will require you to become more independent and take your own initiative.

-3. Reduced entry requirements
+3. Lower entry requirements

+Universities recognise the benefits of doing an EPQ and, depending on the university and course you’re applying to, applicants who take an EPQ may be offered lower entry requirements.
 For example, Queen Mary University of London states “If a course requires ABB from three A Levels, we may provide the following offer to applicants taking an EPQ: GCE Advanced A Levels Grades BBB and A in Extended Project.”

 4. Stand out on your UCAS application